Juliet Ehimuan: Early life and education

 Born in Nigeria, Ehimuan completed her B.Eng. degree in Computer Engineering from Obafemi Awolowo University, Ile-Ife, with a first-class honours.
 She proceeded to obtain a postgraduate degree in Computer Science from the University of Cambridge, United Kingdom before she went on to complete her MBA programme from London Business School.
+She also has a Doctor of Business Administration (DBA) from Walden University, Minneapolis.

 Career

 In 1995, Ehimuan began career as Performance Monitoring and Quality Assurance Supervisor at the Shell Petroleum Development Company until 1997 when she left the firm.
 She then joined Microsoft UK as a Program Manager who oversaw projects for MSN subsidiaries in Europe, Middle East, and Africa; and then Business Process Manager for MSN International.

 Upon leaving Microsoft in 2005, she started a firm called Strategic Insight Consulting Ltd. and then later became the General Manager of Chams Plc's Strategic Business Units.
-In April 2011, she was appointed Google's Country Manager for Nigeria.
+In April 2011, she was appointed Google's Country Manager for Nigeria and rose to become Director for West Africa in 2017.